FiratUniversity-IJDP-SoftEng/algorithms-and-programming-ii-semester-capstone-project-AYLIN-P-SAATLOU/README_TemplateForYou.md

-# [Your Algorithm Name] - Interactive Visualization
+# Bloom Filter - Interactive Visualization

 ## Project Overview

-This project is an interactive web application that implements and visualizes [Algorithm Name], developed as part of the Algorithms and Programming II course at Fırat University, Software Engineering Department.
+This project is an interactive web application that implements and visualizes Bloom Filter, developed as part of the Algorithms and Programming II course at Fırat University, Software Engineering Department.

 ## Algorithm Description